Overview of Acne

 - Sulfur, which helps break down blackheads and whiteheads.

 Topical medicines come in many forms, including gels, lotions, creams, soaps, and pads.
-In some people, topical medicines may cause side effects such as skin irritation, burning, or redness, which often get better or go away with continued use.
-If you have severe or prolonged side effects, you should report them to your doctor.
+In some people, topical medicines may cause side effects such as skin irritation, burning, or redness.
+Talk to your doctor about any side effects that you experience.

 Who Treats Acne?

-- Internists, who specialize in the diagnosis and medical treatment of adults.
+- Dermatologists, who specialize in conditions of the skin, hair, and nails.

 Living With Acne

-If you have acne, you may want to follow some of these recommendations for taking care of your skin.
+If you have acne, the following recommendations may help you in taking care of your skin.

 - Clean your skin gently.
-Use a mild cleanser in the morning, in the evening and after heavy exercise.
-Do not use strong soaps or rough scrub pads.
-Only use astringents if the skin is very oily, and then only on oily spots.
+Use a mild cleanser in the morning, in the evening, and after heavy exercise.
+Try to avoid using strong soaps, astringents, or rough scrub pads.
+Rinse your skin with lukewarm water.

 - Shampoo your hair regularly.
 If you have oily hair, you may want to wash it every day.